- ‘Just in time’ manufacturing

 - Application Penetration Testing

 Application penetration testing is a type of penetration testing that focuses on identifying vulnerabilities that may be introduced during the development or deployment of an application.
-The application tested could be a mobile, thick client, or web based.
+The application tested could be a web, mobile, or thick app based.